 Wu, Fu, Yeung, Yia & Tang (2010) Modeling and rendering of impossible figures.
 ACM Transactions on Graphics 29 13:2–13:15

-On the left you see an animation where you can draw along.
+On the left you see an animation where you can draw along if you grag a paper and a pen.

 Start with 6 vertical equidistant lines, give them hats.
 You get a rendition of “3 towers” or a “three-pronged fork”.
 Obviously, a sensible 3-dimensional interpretation.